Crocodility/Devops_task/README.md

 EC2 instance for webserver, running index.php page
 EC2 instance for monitoring of backend servers, implemented with prometheus

-API entry points: / /ring-ring on 80 port of load balancer
+API entry points: / and /ring-ring on 80 port of load balancer

 IP addresses of API servers are added to monitoring automatically